upslopeio/ibm-cloud-garage-training/computer-setup/apac-emea/README.md

 When you run `icc` you should see at least one cluster listed (the cluster for your cohort).

 When you run `icc <cluster name>` you should not see an error message.

+When you run `oc console` you should see the OpenShift Web Console popping up in a new browser tab (this can take up to 10 seconds).

 ## Visual Studio Code auto save